manikpandita23/TradingViewAPI/README.md

-This Python script allows you to interact with the TradingView API to get real-time market data for specified trading pairs in different market categories.
+This project allows you to interact with the TradingView API to get real-time market data for specified trading pairs in different market categories.

 ## Project Owner